 Lying in the Arrow Valley in the shadow of the imposing Hergest Ridge, Kington is a tiny town with a big character.
-Explore a constellation of art galleries, shops and cafes lining its historic streets, and lace up those hiking boots: as well as annual walking festivals, Kingston is surrounded by tempting routes.
-Offa's Dyke Path and the nearby Mortimer Trail nod to the area's tumultuous past.
+Explore the constellation of art galleries, shops and cafes lining its historic streets, then lace up those hiking boots.
+A hiker's dream, Kington is surrounded by tempting routes, including Offa's Dyke Path and the Mortimer Trail (which starts here) which both tell of the area's tumultuous past.
+The town also hosts annual walking festivals.

 Love Your Kington Break

 Kington was made for walking!
 The hike up to Hergest Ridge is a classic, rewarding with dramatic views across the English-Welsh border.
 Offa’s Dyke Path and the Mortimer Trail nod to the area's strife-riven history, along with the Iron-Age hillforts, castle ruins and medieval battlesites that stud the countryside.
 Routes range from The Arrow Valley Walk and The 8 Pubs Challenge to short circular walks – visit a tree reputedly planted by Wordsworth.
 Enjoy a range of guided outings during Kington's annual Walking Festival.

 A Heritage Stroll

 Before heading for the hills, roam the historic town to discover two superb art galleries, a great deli, cookshop, eco-store, walking hub, the UK’s only traditional clog maker and some excellent cafes.
 Spot the distinctive red-brick Market Hall and clock tower, and drop into Kington Museum to learn the story of local life.
 Traditional timber-framed cottages stud the streets, and you'll also find an old tramway, a 13th-century coaching inn and an unusual water tower.

 Hergest Croft Gardens

 Spanning over 70 acres, Hergest Croft Gardens is a wonder for all seasons.
 Famed for its rare trees and shrubs, the site hosts National Collections of maples and birches, and more than 80 'champion' trees.
 Other attractions include the Kitchen Garden, colourful Azalea Garden and exotic Park Wood, where rhododendrons grow to 10m tall.

 Small Breeds Farm Park & Owl Centre